dart-lang/site-www/src/_guides/language/sound-dart.md

 // Inferred as if you wrote <double>[3.0]. var listOfDouble = [3.0];

-// x is inferred as int, double using downward information.
+// x is inferred as double using downward information.
 // Return type of the closure is inferred as int using upwards information.
 // Type argument to map() is inferred as <int> using upwards information. var listOfInt2 = listOfDouble.map((x) => x.toInt());